keratos/react-dev-bootstrap/src/components/ToastManager.md

 # ToastManager Component

-This is a customizable toast manager component built with React and Bootstrap, with support for playing a sound when a toast appears.
+This is a customizable toast manager component built with React and Bootstrap.
+It includes the ability to play a sound when a toast is shown.

-## Installation

-1. Install the required dependencies:
-    ```bash
-    npm install react-bootstrap bootstrap prop-types
-    ```

-2. Make sure to include Bootstrap CSS in your `index.js` or `main.js` file:
-    ```jsx
-    import 'bootstrap/dist/css/bootstrap.min.css';
-    ```

 ## Usage